aleph2c/miros/doc/scribbleexample.rst

 .. image:: _static/scribble.svg

-On pages 80-81 of his book titled "PRACTICAL UML STATECHARTS in C/C++ Second Edition" he wrote:
+On pages 80-81 of his book titled `Practical UML Statecharts in C/C++ Second Edition`_ he wrote:

     One big problem with UML transition sequence is that it requires executing actions associated with the transition `after` destroying the source state